chaijs/chai-spies/README.md

 ## Tests

-Tests are written using [mocha](http://github.com/visionmedia/mocha) in the BDD itnerface.
+Tests are written using [mocha](http://github.com/visionmedia/mocha) in the BDD interface.
 Node tests can be executed using `make test`.
 Browser tests can be seen by opening `test/browser/index.html`.

 ## Contributors